 would protect these workers from occupational injury, illness, or death and a mechanism for their enforcement.

-The Raleigh workers’ compensation lawyers of the Law Office of Sam Scudder, are committed to helping injured
+The Morehead City workers’ compensation lawyers of the Law Office of Sam Scudder, are committed to helping injured

 miners and their families obtain the benefits that they are due under North Carolina workers’ compensation